emqx/emqx-docs/en_US/backend/backend.md

 ### Client Connection State

-EMQ X supports retaining the client's connection state in Redis or DB.
+EMQX supports retaining the client's connection state in Redis or DB.

 ### Client Subscription by Broker

-EMQ X Persistence supports subscription by broker.
+EMQX Persistence supports subscription by broker.
 When a client goes online, the persistence module loads the subscriptions of the client from Redis or Databases.

 ### List of Persistence Plugins

-EMQ X allowes storing messages in Redis, MySQL, PostgreSQL, MongoDB, Cassandra, DynamoDB, InfluxDB, OpenTSDB and
+EMQX allowes storing messages in Redis, MySQL, PostgreSQL, MongoDB, Cassandra, DynamoDB, InfluxDB, OpenTSDB and
 Timescale: